 Pan Tadeusz Różewicz is the third permanent exhibition, opened in October 2021.
 It is a bridge between the literary and historical parts of the museum, e.g. the content and context of the Mickiewicz work and the “Mission: Poland” display.
 It tells the story of another 20th century hero, who also fought in the WWII, but when it ended, refrained from political engagement.
 Tadeusz Różewicz wanted to give voice to an anonymous human, at the same time being an astute observer and commentator of the reality, and a great poet.
 The exhibition presents a selection of objects from the collection given to the Ossoliński National Institute, including precious manuscripts, documents, everyday artefacts and impressive library.
 There are also art works on loan from other institutions and private persons, and photographs.

-Opened thanks to the support from the Norwegian and EEA funds from Iceland, Liechtenstein and Norway, as well as Polish funds, but also thanks to the citizens of Wrocław, the Pan Tadeusz Museum has been visited by over 200.000 people, up till June 2021.
+Opened thanks to the support from the Norwegian and EEA funds from Iceland, Liechtenstein and Norway, as well as Polish funds, but also thanks to the citizens of Wrocław, the Pan Tadeusz Museum has been visited by over 260.000 people, up till June 2022.
 In 2019 it received a special commendation of the European Museum of the Year Award.
-After the Covid-19 pandemic started, in March 2020 we were made to work online, and since then over half a million people have used our Internet offer.